20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Use electronic systems with alerts
+• Use electronic systems with alerts

-Always double-check the medicine with the prescription
+• Always match the medicine to the prescription

 3. Wrong Dose Error